Sugar Valley Farm's McLead, Walters 'like kids in a candy store' entering Little Brown Jug

 Walters’ response was immediate and succinct: “Absolutely not.”

-But Walters kept thinking about it, and a month later, his mind changed.
-He looked at his nephew and said, “Let's do it.”

-Just over a decade later, Sugar Valley Farms is the preeminent place for Ohio stallions to produce future champions, as it is home to seven of the top Buckeye State sires, including Ohio’s leading stallion, Downbytheseaside.
+Just over a decade later, Sugar Valley Farms is home to seven of the top Buckeye State sires, including Ohio’s leading stallion, Downbytheseaside.

-McLead, too, is reaching the pinnacle of harness racing.
-The same year the Little Brown Jug purse reaches $1 million, he and Billy Walters will seek Thursday to get to the race winner’s circle for the first time with another son of Delaware, a Sugar Valley Farms-bred pacing son of Downbytheseaside named Ants Marching.
+And the same year the Little Brown Jug purse reaches $1 million, McLead and Billy Walters will seek to get to the race winner’s circle for the first time with another son of Delaware, a Sugar Valley Farms-bred pacing son of Downbytheseaside named Ants Marching.

 “Nothing compares to being in the Little Brown Jug,” McLead said.
 “A lot of people say it around the country, that they want to win the Jug, but being from here is different.